BV Functions and Sets of Finite Perimeter on Configuration Spaces: Introduction

 The {\it reduced boundary} $\partial^* E$ of a set of finite perimeter $E\subset \U(\R^n)$ is then defined in terms of the reduced boundary of the sections $E_{\eta,r}$, through a limit procedure.
-The resulting object allows representing the perimeter measure as
+The resulting object allows us to represent the perimeter measure as

-which is a generalization of the identity proven by E. De Giorgi \cite{DeGiorgi54,DeGiorgi55} in the Euclidean setting.
+which is a generalisation of the identity proven in the Euclidean setting by E. De Giorgi \cite{DeGiorgi54,DeGiorgi55}.

-It is worth stressing that our approach to the BV theory significantly deviates from the standard one.
-Indeed, as already explained, we define the total variation measure $|\DDD F|$ of a function $F\in {\rm BV}(\U(\R^n))$ by imposing the validity of the coarea formula.
-More precisely, we show that a.e. level set $\{F>t\}$ is of finite perimeter and we set
+Our approach to the BV theory deviates from the standard one.
+We define the total variation measure $|\DDD F|$ of a function $F\in {\rm BV}(\U(\R^n))$ by imposing the validity of the coarea formula.
+More precisely, we show that $dt$-a.e. level set $\{F>t\}$ is of finite perimeter and we set

-taking advantage of the fact that the perimeter measure $\|\{F>t\}\|$ has been already defined using finite dimensional approximations.
+taking advantage of the perimeter measure $\|\{F>t\}\|$ that has been already defined using finite dimensional approximations.
 The reason for this non-standard treatment is that we are not able to build directly $|\DDD F|$ through a finite dimensional approximation, since the latter does not have a simple expression in terms of $1$-codimensional Poisson measure $\rho^1$ restricted to a suitable subset.
 Our approach is, however, consistent with the standard one, as shown in Corollary \ref{cor: PMTV} and in Theorem \ref{thm: BV}.